mikegratton/dim/README.md

 ```
 printf("My angle is %g_%s\n", fmt.value(), fmt.symbol());
 ```
-or put the result into structured XML, etc.  If you are using streams, you can just do
+or put the result into structured XML, etc.  An overload for `operator<<` allows for interaction with `ostream` objects:
 ```
 std::cout << "My angle is " << degree_formatter.output(2_rad) << "\n";
 ```

-Dim taps into the facet/locale system of std::iostream to make these formatters available transparently to streaming operators.
+Formatters are nice, but keeping track of them is often a bother.
+Dim taps into the facet/locale system of `std::iostream` to make these formatters available transparently to stream operators.
 The facet allows `operator<<` and `operator>>` to look up the appropriate formatter for the quantity and apply it.
-To use this system, you need to install it into the global locale.
-You probably want to adjust the format to your tastes.
+To use this system, you need to install the Dim facet into the global locale.
+You also will probably want to adjust the format to your taste.
 Here's an example of setting up angles to be output in degrees by default:
 ```
 #include <dim/si.hpp>
 namespace si = ::dim::si;